 What is double taxation?

 Common circumstances in which someone may be affected by double taxation, include if they are simultaneously residing in two countries, or are resident in a territory that taxes their worldwide income, and they have income and gains from another territory (and the given territory taxes such income on the basis that it is sourced in that territory).
+The mechanism for avoiding double taxation is typically provided by double tax treaties or unilateral relief, such as credits or exemptions.
+The terms of the treaty determine which country has taxing rights over specific types of income.
+In the absence of a treaty, domestic law will govern how tax is applied.

 What are double tax treaty agreements?

 ‘Double taxation agreements’ are arrangements that may be reached between two countries, in order to avoid situations where people are required to pay tax twice on the same income.
+These agreements provide relief from double taxation by allowing taxpayers to claim foreign tax credit relief or exemptions, reducing or eliminating the risk of being taxed twice on the same income.
+A double tax agreement overrides domestic law in both countries involved.

 The UK has various such double taxation agreements – which are also sometimes referred to as ‘double tax conventions’ or ‘double tax treaties’ – with countries around the world.
 So, if you are in the process of – for example – relocating from the UK to another country, you are advised to familiarise yourself with the situation on double taxation, including whether any relevant double tax treaty exists, and what it stipulates.